jetbrains-academy/introduction_to_python/Functions/Docstrings/task.md

 Docstrings should also generally be written for module, class and method definitions (you will learn about these things later on in the course).
 Read more about docstring conventions in the [Python PEP Guide](https://peps.python.org/pep-0257/).

+For more structured and detailed information, you can also refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/11869).

 ### Task
 Add the following docstring to the function defined in the code editor:
 ```text